vagabondHustler/subsearch/README.md

 ---

-Download SubSearch-vx.x.x-subsearch-${{ needs.versioning.outputs.new_version }}--win64.msi from releases - [Download URL](https://github.com/vagabondHustler/SubSearch/releases)
+Download SubSearch-x.x.x-win64.msi from releases - [Download URL](https://github.com/vagabondHustler/SubSearch/releases)

 Advantage of using the .msi installer is that when updating from a previous version you just need to download and run the new installer, as long as it's installed into the same directory.
 Else you might have to delete the old registry key, see the [Wiki](https://github.com/vagabondHustler/subsearch/wiki/Remove-context-menu) for details.